simonerom/iotex-docs/docs/libraries-and-tools.md

 ### Deploying Contract

-Once you get the abi and bytecode from the step above, then you can deploy it by sending the execution to the iotex blockchain network.
+Once you get the ABI and bytecode from the step above, then you can deploy it by sending the execution to the IoTeX blockchain network.

 :::: tabs